epoca-technology/epoca-core-api/README.md

 9003: `The uid (${uid}) provided an api secret with an invalid format: ${secret}.`

 9004: `The uid (${uid}) provided an api secret that didnt match the one stored locally: ${secret}.`

+#
+## Validations (10.000 - 10.999)

+10000: `The reCAPTCHA could not be validated because Googles API returned an invalid verification response.`